dallasread/jibe/README.md

 end
 ```

-Replace a collection render call:
+Replace a collection render call.
+In our case, its in `app/views/comments/index.html.erb`.

 ```
 <table>